-All the temples after that were established without the presence of Dodd Fard Muhammad under the leadership of the Honorable Elijah Muhammad.
-The Honorable Elijah Muhammad went to Washington in DC himself and visited the homes of African-American Christians, and found their friend, brother Benjamin, and his wife, Clara.
-Found a friend in Washington that welcomed, opened the door of their private home, “That you could stay with us.
-Where you live in?”
+All the temples after that were established without the presence of W. Fard Muhammad under the leadership of the Honorable Elijah Muhammad.
+The Honorable Elijah Muhammad went to Washington in DC himself and visited the homes of African-American Christians, and found a friend, brother Benjamin, and his wife, Clara.
+Found a friend there in Washington that welcomed him, opened the door of their private home, “That you could stay with us.
+Where are you living?”
 He said in a hotel.
 "Don’t pay the hotel, stay with us.”

 Honorable Elijah Muhammad was looking for a private home to stay in.
-Brother Benjamin and his wife, Clara -- and by the way my mother named Claire.
+Brother Benjamin and his wife, Clara -- and by the way my mother is named Clara.
 The wife of Honorable Elijah Muhammad was Clara, who passed away about 1972, I think.
-The home was opened, and temple No. 4 started right in that home.
+The home was open, and temple No. 4 started right in that home.
 Temple No. 4, Washington DC, started right in that home.

 Honorable Elijah Muhammad build up a following there and eventually before Malcolm, and Malcolm came he had No. 5, No. 6, No. 7, and I believe No. 8.
 Yes, I believe so, No. 8.
 He had these temples.
 Malcolm came, he was so energetic, new blood in the ministry, energetic, a young man who was current.
 See, the old ministers, the majority of them they weren’t current like how they tell you what happened in the news today.
 They all tell you what Isaiah said.